valer-e/valer-e/README.md

 - couple years of python
-- currently learning c#
+- 2 years of c#
-- interested in vr projects
+- learning kotlin

 💕